HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/servers/new-hpovserverprofilelogicaldisk.md

 Defines the interface type for drives that will be used to build the logical drive.
 Supported values depend on the local storage capabilities of the selected server hardware type.
 Allowed value:

     * SAS
     *SATA
     *SASSSD
     *SATASSD
     *Auto
+{% hint style="info" %}
-NOTE: Auto is not supported when attempting to create an HPE Synergy D3940 Logical or JBOD disk.
+Auto is not supported when attempting to create an HPE Synergy D3940 Logical or JBOD disk.
+{% endhint %}
   You must specify a disk technology type unless `-DriveSelectionBy` is changed to DriveType and `-AvailableDriveType` is used.
 Allowed values are:

     * SAS
     * SATA
     * SASSSD
     * SATASSD
     * NVMeSas
     * NVMeSata
     * Auto

 | Aliases | None |